msm8916-mainline/qtestsign/README.md

     **Note:** The resulting image is not automatically signed, this must be done separately.

+ - `patchxbl.py`: Replace the XBL core segment inside a XBL image (`xbl.elf`).
+This can be used to load U-Boot instead of edk2 on some platforms.
+See the following blog post for details:
+   [Initial U-Boot release for Qualcomm platforms]

+ - `region.py`: Show the reserved memory region required for an ELF image.

  - `strip.py`: Remove section header table and drop hash segment from the ELF image.

 ## License